intel/intel-extension-for-transformers/docs/examples.md

   </tr>
 </tbody>
 </table>
-NOTES: * length config apply to LA model
+NOTES: * length config apply to Length Adaptive model

 NOTES: ** the multiplication and addition operation amount when model inference  (GFLOPS is obtained from torchprofile tool)